- Asking the experts:

 Action for next Show & Tell:

 - Continue to add to your Learning Journal.
-Consider categorization, perhaps use Weeks – Week1-2, Week 3-4 etc. or months.
-Perhaps add subheadings to identify changes in direction/additional topics, artist influences, technical developments etc.
+Consider categorisation, perhaps use Weeks – Week1-2, Week 3-4, etc. or months.
+Perhaps add subheadings to identify changes in direction/additional topics, artist influences, technical developments, etc.

 - Write yourself a brief.